huggingface/hub-docs/docs/hub/unity-sentis.md

 ## Types of files
 Each repository will contain several types of files:

-* ``sentis`` files: These are the main model files which contain the neural networks which run on Unity.
+* ``sentis`` files: These are the main model files that contain the neural networks that run on Unity.
 * ``ONNX`` files: This is an alternative format which you can include as well as, or instead of, the Sentis files.
 * ``cs`` file: These are C# files which contain the code to run the model on Unity.
 * ``info.json``: This file contains information about the files in the repository.